The views expressed by the host on this show, now documented to be almost always right, 99.

 I know.

-You may not read the textbook as often as a teacher would uh lecture them, but you can accomplish the same thing without the teachers.
+Well, they may not read the textbook as often as a teacher would lecture them, but you can accomplish the same thing without the teachers.

 Right.

-So they're going to just go ahead with all the left-leaning history books, uh everything, all the same status quote, no oversight.
+So they're going to just go ahead with all the left-leaning history books, everything, all the same status quo, no oversight.

-Um basically every all of us in the publishing company are just kind of we're all very aware that they're just gonna burn through it with no actual reform because they're it's going into the schools as we speak pretty well.
+Basically, all of us in the publishing company are just kind of, we're all very aware that they're just going to burn through it with no actual reform because it's going into the schools as we speak pretty well.

-I mean, you know, you know, pretty well as we speak.
+I mean, you know, pretty well as we speak.

 Yeah.